Utility Rate

 This service is only provided to In-Town Residents

-Yard waste is collected weekly on Tuesday mornings, and will run starting the first week in April through the last week in November.
+Yard waste is collected weekly on Wednesday mornings and will run starting the first week in April through the last week in November.
 Please do not place at the curbside no earlier than 4:00 p.m. before collection.

 Bay Restoration Fee